AnselmoGPP/Learn_Computer_Science/topics/computer_science/synthesis/data_structures.md

 **Keys comparison** methods:

 - Using operators `==`, `<=`, `>=`.
 Depending on the type, the user may need to overload them.
-- Using a **comparator** (preferred option).
+- Using a **comparator** (most general and preferred option).
 It's a class provided by the user that does comparison and makes those operations be template parameters (strategy pattern).
 In some cases, it makes sense for the comparator to extract the key from the record type (alternative to storing key-value pairs).

 #### Unsorted array dictionary